YigitCiray/YigitCiray.github.io/about.md

 published: true
 ---

 This is Yigit.
+I am an iOS Engineer at Twitter at the moment.

+Developing iOS apps since 2015.
+Currently, I live in New York City.

 ### More Information

-this place is for more information about me!

-### Contact me
+I love playing soccer and cooking.

+### Not hesitate to reach me!

 [ihadahamoment@gmail.com](mailto:ihadahamoment@gmail.com)